dlt-hub/dlt/docs/website/docs/walkthroughs/run-a-pipeline.md

+---
+title: Run a pipeline
+description: How to run a pipeline
+keywords: [how to, run a pipeline]
+---

 # Run a pipeline

 Follow the steps below to run your pipeline script, see your loaded data and tables, inspect pipeline state, trace and handle the most common problems.